35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 ### Ledbury estate

-*'Serious structural and fire safety issues'* had been found in (the) four tower blocks of Ledbury estate - Bromyard House, Skenfirth House, Sarnsfield House and Peterchurch House - according to the [officer report](https://moderngov.southwark.gov.uk/documents/s107169/Report%20The%20Ledbury%20Estate%20Commercial%20Way%20And%20Old%20Kent%20Road.pdf) that secured planning permission for their demolition, in June 2022.
+In 2017 *'serious structural and fire safety issues'* were found in the four tower blocks of Ledbury estate, according to the [officer report](https://moderngov.southwark.gov.uk/documents/s107169/Report%20The%20Ledbury%20Estate%20Commercial%20Way%20And%20Old%20Kent%20Road.pdf) that secured planning permission for their demolition, in June 2022.

-All four blocks are to be demolished, losing 224 homes, and 340 new homes built in their place.
+224 homes are to be demolished in Bromyard House, Skenfirth House, Sarnsfield House and Peterchurch House and 340 new homes built in their place.
 209 of the demolished homes are council homes, to be replaced by 260 new council homes (social rent), an increase of 51 homes.

 The